microsoft/coyote/README.md

 > Coyote found several issues early in the dev process, this sort of issues that would usually bleed
 > through into production and become very expensive to fix later.

-See our [documentation](docs/_learn) for more information about the project, case studies, and reference documentation.
+See our [documentation](https://microsoft.github.io/coyote/) for more information about the project, case studies, tutorials and reference documentation.

 Coyote is made with :heart: by Microsoft Research and is the evolution of the [P# project](https://github.com/p-org/PSharp).